 Developing a chronic illness reduced the energy I had to keep cementing my walls and repressing parts of myself.
 I know that people involved in liberation struggles deep down are all total utter softies with huge hearts and intense empathy for others.
 So let’s drop the macho bullshit and let’s express the love and care we feel for each other.
 And for my bad-ass femme friends and comrades, let yourselves open up to care and love from others and fuck feeling shame for being femme.
 I know that love and care and serious femme pride amongst my mates has been the secret ingredient to overcoming burnout.
 So be soft, express your feelings, love, and care for others and try your hardest to not let this cruel world harden you into not feeling or caring for others.
 Care is a radical act, and one of our biggest weapons.

-- I am being deliberately vague in defining what femme means because it’s defined by folk individually, with different and unique meanings for them.
-‘Feminine’ has been kinda turned grim in new agey contexts and massively appropriated by capitalism and consumerism.
-It’s also placed in combination with ‘masculine’ and I think these terms are pretty loaded.
-Femme feels more radical, fluid and bad-ass.
+- I’m being deliberately vague in defining what femme means, because it’s a term defined by folk personally/individually, with different and unique meanings for all of us.
+‘Feminine’ which has been a complicated term in the context of patriarchy – where its aspects and attributes are often culturally (mis)associated with female bodies in an essentialist way, has also been additionally kinda turned grim in new agey contexts and massively appropriated by capitalism and consumerism.
+It’s also spoken about in a binary way in ‘contrast’ to the culturally loaded definitions/understandings of what gets called ‘masculine’.
+Femme feels more radical, complex, fluid and bad-ass.
 I definitely don’t want people associating it with people’s genitals!

 - All pictures from the super-lush Femme Healing Collective: https://www.facebook.com/femmehealing